Water Wise Plants

 None: avoid summer water

 Maintenance- Design- Planting Tips

 There are many different kinds of Ceanothus.
-Some are low growing ground covers, some are shrubs and some become tree-like.
+Some are low growing ground covers; some are shrubs, and some become tree-like.
 Most Ceanothus need to be planted in a dry part of the garden because they are very sensitive to summer watering.
-Ceanothus varieties originally from the coast, such as 'Carmel Creeper', are more tolerant of summer water.
-You should research cultivars carefully to select the right plant for your garden situation.
-A good resource is California Native Plants for the Garden written by Carol Bornstein, David Fross, and Bart O'Brien.
+Ceanothus varieties originally from the coast, such as ‘Carmel Creeper’, are more tolerant of summer water.
+Cultivars should be researched carefully to select the right plant that meets individual garden conditions.

-Ceanothus can be tricky to prune.
-It is best to prune them in the late summer when they are dormant.
-Take care not to cut into large branches -- only prune branches that are an inch or less in size.
+It is best to prune Ceanothus in the late summer when they are dormant.
+Take care not to cut into large branches.
+Only prune branches that are an inch or less in size.